TakeLab/podium/docs/source/walkthrough.rst

       keep_raw: False,
       is_target: True}))

 When we load a 🤗 dataset, we internally perform automatic Field type inference and create Fields.
-While we expect these Fields to work in most cases, we also recommend you try constructing your own.
+While we expect these Fields to work in most cases, we also recommend you try constructing your own (check :ref:`fields`).
 An important aspect to note when using ``Vocab`` with HuggingFace datasets is that you **need to set** ``eager=False`` upon construction.
 Vocabularies in Podium are eager by default, which means that they construct frequency counts upon dataset loading.
 Since HuggingFace datasets are not loaded as part of Podium, vocabulary construction needs to be triggered manually by using non-eager ``Vocab`` s and calling ``Dataset.finalize_fields()`` to indicate that the vocabularies should be built.

 Once the ``Field`` s are constructed, we can use the dataset as if it was part of Podium: